EIE2-IAC-Labs/RiscV-CPU/README.md

 # Assembly code

+---

+#### First attempt

 The code written in `assembly.txt` is using r1 to store the value that turns on and turns off the lights.
 The next light is turned on after 24 cycles = 1 second.
 All lights go off after random number of cycles.
 The random number is generated from `random_number.cpp` and it is stored in the RAM.
 More explanation is provided in the files `random_number.cpp` and `assembly.txt`.

+#### Second attempt

+The random numbers are generated with the code and don't repeat.
+The delay is much tidier and memory efficient.
+See `assembly1.txt` for more information.